KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 ## Investigation of issues

-When an issue has all basic information provided, but the reported problem cannot be reproduced at a first glance, the issue is labeled `triage/needs-information`.
+When an issue has all basic information provided, but the reported problem cannot be reproduced at a first glance, label the issue `triage/needs-information` and post a comment explaining why this label is being applied.
 Depending on the perceived severity and/or number of upvotes, the investigation will either be delegated to another maintainer for further investigation or put on hold until someone else (maintainer or contributor) picks it up and eventually starts investigating it.

 Even if you don't have the time or the knowledge to investigate an issue we highly recommend that you upvote the issue if you happen to have the same problem.
 If you have further details that may help with investigating the issue please provide as much information as possible.